20 Top Chinese Snacks You Must Try Today!

 #18 Fishnacks

-Fishnacks are a dried fish snack which come sliced into very thin strips.
+Fishnacks are a dried fish snack which comes sliced into very thin strips.
 Some people describe them as tasting like fish jerky.
 They are savoury and well-known around Taiwan and China for being extremely addictive.
 In fact, a lot of people who grew up in Southeast and East Asia consider this a nostalgic snack that reminds them of their childhood.
+These really are a true top Chinese snack.

 Fishnacks